 Ideally, this field should correspond to Item 5(A) of the completed Narrative; however, there is no good way to enter the required tabular data for Item 5(A) into the CMS.
-A statement of the estimated annual enrollments and completers in the CMS data field will therefore have to suffice.
+A statement of the estimated annual enrollments and completers in the CMS data field will therefore have to suffice, but complete documentation of enrollment information should be placed into the Narrative.
 This field is not required for transfer degrees but should be completed for all other proposals.
 In the Narrative, provide enrollment data from the past two years for each course satisfying program (major) requirements.
 A tabular format is often helpful, and the Narrative templates provide examples.
 The figures presented should be end-of-term enrollments, not census enrollments.
+You may find recent enrollment information for specific courses on the Distance Education Enrollment dashboard.
+(Notwithstanding the page title, enrollment figures for both online and face-to-face sections are available from this resource.)
+To save space in the Narrative, enrollments from each term may be aggregated into annual totals for the purpose of documenting these figures in the Narrative (but make clear in the column headings whether the totals are for academic or calendar years); the enrollments need not be broken out by term at the level of detail that appears in the dashboard.

 Simply stating a one-line estimate of program completers in the CMS without supporting data is not sufficient.
-Enlist the assistance of the Institutional Effectiveness division or the (state) Chancellor's Office Data Mart to obtain the expected supporting data, or include a brief discussion of the relationship between recent enrollment numbers and expected completers.
+Use the link provided in the preceding paragraph or enlist the assistance of the Institutional Effectiveness division or the (state) Chancellor's Office Data Mart to obtain the expected supporting data.
+Originators may include a brief discussion of the relationship between recent enrollment numbers and expected completers.